Audiph/quiz/apps/api/README.md

 - [ ] Rate limiting and abuse prevention
 - [ ] Websocket support for real-time quizzes
 - [ ] Analytics and reporting

-## License

-MIT

-## Support

-For issues or questions, please create an issue in the repository.